jazzband/django-push-notifications/README.rst

 Dependencies
 ------------
-Django 1.8 is required.
-Support for older versions is available in the release 1.2.1.

-Tastypie support should work on Tastypie 0.11.0 and newer.

-Django REST Framework support should work on DRF version 3.0 and newer.
+- Django 1.8, 1.10 or 1.11
+- For the API module, Django REST Framework 3.5 is required.

 Setup
 -----